heathersvanidze/3-column-preview-card-component-main/README-template.md

     color:white;
     opacity:0.75;

 I struggled for a while with turning the rows from the mobile version to columns in the desktop version.
 I finally realized I needed to make article display:flex, as well as body and .car-profile class.
+Then my mentor advised me that I shouldn't be using article or sections for this project at all.
+I removed article and moved the flexbox properties I'd assigned to article to main instead.
+I then realized I needed to remove flexbox properties from body if I wanted my attribution to be at the bottom and not get caught up in the flex.

 ### Continued development